Hongwu Emperor: Trade

-Merchants were subjected to inspections by soldiers along the route, at a ferry terminal, in the street and in their shops.
-Inns were required to report their guests to the authorities, providing details such as travel destinations and transported goods.
-Merchants were also required to store their goods in state warehouses and were not allowed to engage in trading without a license.
-Even when a license was obtained, authorities would inspect the goods, destination, and price.
+Soldiers inspected merchants along the route, at a ferry terminal, in the street and in their shops.
+The authorities required inns to provide details about their guests, such as travel destinations and transported goods, while merchants were also required to store their goods in state warehouses and were not allowed to engage in trading without a license.
+Even when granting merchants a license, authorities would inspect the goods, destination, and price.
 Intermediaries, or brokers, were strictly prohibited.
 The government also set fixed prices for most goods, and failure to comply with these prices resulted in punishment.
-In addition, merchants risked having their goods confiscated and being subjected to flogging for selling poor quality goods.
+Merchants risked having their goods confiscated and being subjected to flogging for selling poor quality goods.

-The Ming dynasty was one of the few dynasties that took the concept of four occupations (in descending order: officials, peasants, artisans, merchants) seriously and consistently.
+The Ming dynasty was one of the few dynasties to enforce the system of four occupations (in descending order: officials, peasants, artisans, merchants).
 Unlike peasants, merchants were excluded from civil service examinations.
-(Note: For example, among the 110 jinshi in 1400, 83 were from peasant families, 16 were from military families, and only 6 were from scholarly families, with no one from merchant families.
+(Note: For example, among the 110 jinshi in 1400, 83 were from peasant families, 16 were from military families, 6 were from scholarly families; none came from merchant families.
 Discrimination against merchants persisted for centuries.
-In 1544, out of 312 new jinshi, none came from a merchant family.)
+In 1544, none of the 312 new jinshi came from a merchant family.)
 This exclusion also extended to rank-and-file employees of the authorities who dealt with financial matters, as they were seen as potential sources of corruption.
-As a result, they were not allowed to take examinations that could elevate them to the official class.
+They were therefore barred from taking the examinations that could elevate them to the official class.
 Despite the government's efforts, the population's interest in trade remained strong.
-Contemporary authors believed that this was due to the fact that a successful trade trip could yield more profit than a year's worth of work in the fields.
+Contemporary authors attributed this to the fact that a successful trade trip could yield more profit than a year's worth of work in the fields.